Insight - In anti-terrorism lawsuits, verdicts are just the first battle

 At least 146 lawsuits have been filed on behalf of hundreds of victims since 9/11, according to Westlaw federal courts data.
 More than a third of the cases named Iran as a defendant, while others named banks, organizations like Hamas, or other states, including Syria and Cuba.

-Judges often group related cases into unified proceedings, making it difficult to tally the total number of individually filed lawsuits that have been resolved in favor of victims, or the total value of those judgments.
+Judges often group related cases into unified proceedings, making it difficult to tally the total number of individually filed lawsuits that have been resolved in favour of victims, or the total value of those judgement.
 In cases where defendants do not contest the actions, as often happens, plaintiffs tend to prevail.

-When judgments are awarded against countries officially designated as state sponsors of terrorism by the U.S. government, plaintiffs can subpoena the Treasury Department for information about U.S. bank accounts and other frozen assets.
+When judgement are awarded against countries officially designated as state sponsors of terrorism by the U.S. government, plaintiffs can subpoena the Treasury Department for information about U.S. bank accounts and other frozen assets.

 Asset collection in terror cases is "a cruel race," the court wrote, and "the terms of the race are essentially winner-take-all."